antonsokolskyy/Rails_ansible/Readme.md

 ### How it works:

 ###### These steps are being taken after 'ansible-playbook playbook.yml' is called:
-- Create user for deploy (using root privileges on remote machine).
+- Create user for deploy (using root privileges on remote machine)
+- Print new user ssh key to console
-- Copy your ssh key to remote machine in order to simplify further ssh connections.
+- Copy your ssh key to remote machine in order to simplify further ssh connections
 - Install RDBMS, packages and libraries
 - Setup Postgresql and MySQL
 - Configure Nginx
-- Print new user ssh key to console

 ###### At this point root play is over.
 User play starts